LincaMarius/ISAP-1_Logisim_Simulation/README.md

 ### Address Register implementation
 The Address Register has the following input, output and control signals:
-- LAR - load data from the Bus in the Address Register
+- LAR – Load Address Register - loads data from the bus into the Address Register
-- CLK – clock signal that ensures synchronism in the operation of the computer
+- CLK – Clock - clock signal that ensures synchronism in the operation of the computer
-- DIN - Data Input – connects to the Bus
+- DIN – Data Input - connects to the bus
-- ABUS – control output for the Address Bus
+- ABUS – Address Bus - control output for the address bus

-The implementation of the Address Register block in Logisim is shown in the following figure:
+The implementation of the Address Register Block in Logisim is shown in the following figure:

 ![ Figure 6 ](/Pictures/Figure6.png)